 SQLite and MySQL are the most widely used open-source Relational Database Management Systems in the world.
 Both, MySQL and SQLite use the Structured Query Language (SQL) to define, update, and query data in Databases.
 However, each Database has its own set of advantages and use cases.
-Depending on the use case, one might want to move data from SQLite to MySQL for further analysis.
+Depending on the use case, one might want to move data from SQLite3 to MySQL for further analysis.

 SQLite is best suited for smaller Databases and it does not have any specific user management functionality, making it difficult for users to collaborate.
 It’s not easily scalable and lacks customizability.
 On the other hand, MySQL supports multiple users and is capable of storing a huge amount of data in the form of MySQL tables.